Maoman1/maoPrefabScanner/README.md

 4. Run the game once to generate BepInEx folders
 5. Extract `maoPrefabScanner.zip` into `BepInEx\plugins`
 6. Launch the game and load into a world
-7. Press F7 and wait a few seconds
+7. Stand near the thing you want to scan, press F7 and  wait a few seconds
 8. Alt-Tab to the BepInEx console
 9. Ctrl+A, Ctrl+C, Ctrl+V, Ctrl+F
 10. ???????